RichardBrown384/riscos-artworks-js/docs/README.md

 Maybe there is a palette of dash patterns within ArtWorks but for rendering purposes the pattern is specified inline in the record.

+[Blend Groups](#type-0x3a-blend-group) expect a dash pattern to be specified.
+Failing to set one will result in !AWViewer crashing.

 | Offset | Length | Content                                                                                                                     |
 |--------|--------|-----------------------------------------------------------------------------------------------------------------------------|
 | 0      | 24     | [Record header](#record-header)                                                                                             |